dacoonkr/Playentry/README.md

 #### Unofficial API Wrapper for .NET

-It's available on NuGet! <button onclick="https://www.nuget.org/packages/Playentry/">Go to NuGet Package</button>
+It's available on NuGet!
+[Go to NuGet Package](https://www.nuget.org/packages/Playentry)

 #### What is Playentry?

-Playentry is a software training platform developed so that anyone can take software training for free. <button onclick="https://playentry.org">Go to Playentry</button>
+Playentry is a software training platform developed so that anyone can take software training for free.
+[Go to Playentry](https://playentry.org)

 #### Usage